dselsam/dselsam.github.io/posts/2020-10-13-why-IMO-is-grand.md

 I think the IMO Grand Challenge is extremely important due to a confluence of factors:

-1. It is impossible with today's technology---so impossible that we have been ridiculed from people in many related subfields for even suggesting it as a goal.
+1. It is impossible with today's technology---so impossible that we have been all but ridiculed by people in multiple subfields for even suggesting it as a goal.
 2. It is probably impossible to "hack" it without developing powerful general-purpose methods.
 A winning system could likely be repurposed to revolutionize mathematics and software engineering.
 3. There is major uncertainty about what *paradigm* could possibly win.